 OTHER BILLS OF INTEREST from the 2015 Legislative Session

 HB 404 "Provide income tax credit for engineering and computer science tuition" Hearing held in House Taxation Committee on 2-18-2015.
-No action taken.
+Tabled in committee on 3-13-2015.

 SB 43.
 "Clarify constitutional provision and law related to board of regents/u-system" This bill prohibits the University System from regulating the possession of firearms on campuses.
 Passed the Senate on 2-05-2015.
-Referred to House Judiciary Committee.
+Passed out of House Judiciary Committee on 3-11-2015.

 HB 477 "Clarify offense of aiding or soliciting suicide" "An act revising aiding or